Johnny112F/fenixclock-plugin/app/public/wp-content/plugins/fenixclock/README.md

 -Make User Info Popup page have a clean interface with buttons to show specific info in the table such as only showing users, times, or emails.
 Also, add buttons or options to order data and show in a clean presentation within this admin page.

--Sanitize SQL input so that sql injection is an impossibility if the site is deployed.
-At this time for testing the site in local development this is not necessary but should absolutely be done if this plugin were to be used on a fully deployed site.

 -It would be nice to add a way for admin to adjust time of the overlays appearance and also potentially to choose whether they would like to keep the functionality of removing the overlay on user movements or to add an option for adding a button a user must click to make the overlay dissapear.
 Currently the functionality of the overlay with event listeners seems alright but there may